TheCSharpAcademy/CodeReviews.Console.HabitTracker/Console.HabitTracker.ananttuli/README.md

 - `HabitTrackerProgram/Program.cs`
   - Entrypoint
 - `HabitTrackerProgram/Database`
-  - Contains a `Database` class to handle DB connections
+  - Contains a `Connection` class to manage SQLite connection.
   - `HabitLogRepository` to query the database for habit logs.
 - `HabitTrackerProgram/Model`
   - Contains the `HabitLog` model which encapsulates the data and